-- a.
+a.
 The use of the Bloodland Range Training Complex for outdoor recreational activities will be coordinated with and approved by the RO to protect military personnel and the general public from exposure to hazards.
 Training requirements will have priority over all recreational activities.
-When authorized for use, the site must be left in as good, or better, ecological condition than it was prior to occupation. - b.
-Conduct of uncontrolled or unscheduled outdoor recreational activities within the Bloodland Range Training Complex is prohibited. - c.
+When authorized for use, the site must be left in as good, or better, ecological condition than it was prior to occupation.

+b.
+Conduct of uncontrolled or unscheduled outdoor recreational activities within the Bloodland Range Training Complex is prohibited to include overnight recreational camping c.
 Outdoor recreational activities in temporary or permanent dud/UXO impact areas are strictly prohibited, without exception.
 Areas not authorized for recreation (except hunting and fishing as described in subparagraph d below) include impact areas, landing strips/zones, and small arms ranges as being a surface danger area, a restricted area, or an off-limits area.
 Personnel authorized to use areas for the purpose of recreation are responsible for familiarizing themselves with the limits of the authorized areas.
-Recreational users, other than hunters and anglers, will comply with FLW Reg 215-3, Use, Operations, Maintenance of Post Recreation Areas.
-This regulation and other recreation information are available at the Outdoor Adventure Center, Building 2290. - d.
-Hunters and fishermen will comply with FLW Reg 210-21 Hunting and Fishing Regulations, and FLW Reg 190-6 Registration and Control of Privately Owned Firearms and Other Weapons on Fort Leonard Wood.
-Information on hunting and fishing areas is also available on line at; web site: http://www.fortleonardwoodmwr.com/outdoor.php#hunt_fish/ or by calling (573) 596-4224.
+Recreational users, other than hunters and anglers, will comply with FLW Reg 215-3, (Use, Operations, and Maintenance of Post Recreation Areas).
+This regulation and other recreation information are available at the Outdoor Adventure Center, Building 2290.

+d.
+Hunters and fishermen will comply with FLW Reg 210-21 (Hunting and Fishing Regulation), and FLW Reg 190-11, (Physical Security of Arms, Ammunition and Explosives (AA&E)).
+Information on hunting and fishing areas is also available online at; web site: iSportsman or by calling (573) 596-4224.
 If the safety fan of an active range overlays any portion of an area or a training area is in use inside an area, the entire area is closed for recreation.
 Exceptions to this include those impoundments identified as continuously open in FLW Reg 210-21, paragraph 5c.
 When road conditions are red/black, all recreational activity will be suspended until road conditions improve.

-- e.
+e.
 Notify Range Operations immediately of any recreational activities in unauthorized areas.
 If personnel are in a surface danger area, call a cease-fire until they are escorted from the area.
-Range Operations will request aid from the Post Game Warden, if required. - f.
-Open fires during recreational activities are restricted to burn barrels, metal fire rings, grills, or other confined units.
-All other fires are prohibited unless specifically authorized by the RO and the SFO. - g.
+Range Operations will request aid from the Post Game Warden, if required.

+f.
+Open fires during recreational activities are restricted to burn barrels, metal fire rings, grills, or other confined containers.
+All other fires are prohibited unless specifically authorized by the RO and the SFO.

+g.
 Swimming is not authorized in bodies of water within the boundaries of the FLW military reservation that is not associated with an official unit training plan approved by Range Operations.
-Swimming is only permitted in MWR operated facilities. - h.
+Swimming is only permitted in MWR operated facilities.

+h.
 All vehicles operated in recreational activity will be confined to established and maintained roads.
 Operation on firebreaks and cross-country driving is prohibited.
-Use of all-terrain vehicles (ATVs) within the installation boundaries is strictly prohibited. - i.
+Use of all-terrain vehicles (ATVs) within the installation boundaries is strictly prohibited.

+i.
 Metal detecting as a recreational activity on FLW is prohibited.